 - Clean up outdoor pet areas.

-- Be sure to remove compostable materials immediately or keep it in a covered container.
+- Be sure to remove compostable materials immediately or keep them in a covered container.

 - Use a kitchen trash can with a lid.

 A few more fly-specific tips

 You can create a fruit fly trap with apple cider vinegar for fruit flies.
 Fill a jar halfway with vinegar and either punches small holes in the jar lid or cover the jar with plastic wrap sealed with a rubber band and with holes punched into the surface.
 You will need to replace the vinegar every couple of weeks.

 For blowflies, try to locate their breeding location (usually a dead animal).
 Sometimes, this is impossible due to the location of the animal in question, so you may need to call out professionals for help.

 You can use pyrethrum-based flying insect sprays for all kinds of flies, but natural solutions, prevention, or unique fly baits and traps are even better.